Mariners vs. Pirates Player Props Betting Odds

 MLB Props Today: Seattle Mariners

-- The Mariners will hand the ball to Luis Castillo (3-2) for his 11th start of the season.
+- Marco Gonzales (4-1) will take the mound for the Mariners, his 10th start of the season.

-- He has started 10 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.

-- Castillo has 10 starts in a row of five innings or more.

 |Opponent